 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For an ultrasound or echocardiogram, for example, you may need to fast for a period of time beforehand.
+For an echocardiogram, for example, you may need to fast for a period of time beforehand.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to a thoracic aortic aneurysm.